 If you wish to find out more about how sites are chosen or suggest a site for designation as a historic park and garden, advice is available on Historic England’s website.

 Planning applications for works which affect Historic Parks or Gardens or their settings are required to be supported by a heritage statement.

-Alongside ‘designated’ heritage, there are many sites that do not quite meet the criteria for national designation but which are of local historic interest, these add to the local scene and are valued by local people.
-Their particular interest will be a material consideration in determining relevant planning applications.
+Alongside ‘designated’ heritage assets (such as listed buildings, conservation areas etc.), there are many sites that do not quite meet the criteria for formal designation but which are of local historic interest.
+These historic features and places add to the quality and interest of the local scene and are often valued by local people.
+The effect of development on non-designated heritage assets is a material consideration in determining relevant planning applications.

-Planning applications which affect non-designated heritage, whether or not it is included in a ‘local list’ should be accompanied by a heritage statement .
+Planning applications which affect non-designated heritage assets, whether or not it is included in a ‘local list’ should be accompanied by a heritage statement.

-Please visit our Grant Aid page to access information about Prescot Townscape Heritage Initiative (THI) grant scheme and find links to other potential sources of heritage grant funding.
+Please visit our Grant Aid page to access information about the Prescot High Street Heritage Action Zone (HSHAZ), the Prescot Townscape Heritage Initiative (THI) grant scheme and find links to other potential sources of heritage grant funding.